Rikiar73574/traefik-cloudflare-ddns/README.md

 2. It retrieves the public IP address.
 3. It updates the A records on Cloudflare with the new public IP if there are any changes.

+**Note**: The A record for each domain must already exist in Cloudflare.

 ## Contributing

 Contributions are welcome!
 Please submit a pull request or open an issue to discuss any changes.